THE FOLLOWING ARE COMMON QUESTIONS REGARDING HOMEBIRTH - THE ANSWERS GIVEN ARE SPECIFIC TO OUR PRACTICE

 Meconium stained amniotic fluid is very rare at homebirth, most likely because of the positive care received during pregnancy, lack of fear, and no interventions.
 When meconium is present it is usually light and has no impact on care or newborn transitioning.
 If there would be thick meconium, any need for transfer would be discussed.

 When you believe that you are in labor, we assess with texting and direct phone call.
-We both plan to arrive at your home when you are in active labor.
+One of us will plan to arrive at your home when you are in active labor.
 Sometimes we will leave your home and come back later, if it is felt, after observation and time, that labor is very early, slowed down or even stalled out.
 In labor, we assess you and baby, we support you as you need (although we are not doulas), and we assist in delivery as necessary.
 Cervical exams are rarely done, if at all.
 Nearly all of our moms that have had babies before never get a cervical exam in labor, and even many of our first-time moms, when observed and known to be progressing, simply do not need exams either.
 We also quietly observe the maternal response to labor and respect her wishes and needs, while at the same time using our knowledge and experience to guide the atmosphere as needed.
 We recently attended the birth of a first-time mom who was obviously in labor, maybe a little early, but progressing.
 At one point she turned the tv on and sat down to watch The Office!
 Our first reaction was, oh no, this is going to be too distracting, this is going to slow or stall labor, this is not appropriate!
 But immediately we decided that hey, if this is what she wants let's see how it goes.
 Well, she continued to contract, laughed between contractions, was obviously progressing and progressing quickly.
 After delivery, when we discussed it she stated that she needed something to distract her, and being able to laugh between contractions was exactly what she needed!

 This is a good question.
 To answer, it is important to explain by sharing our own experiences - other midwives may or may not have a different perspective on this subject.
 Back in our days of hospital birthing, we made use of our midwifery training by providing labor support.
 There were not many doulas back then, and women chose midwifery care to attempt natural childbirth without use of an epidural.
 Thus, most times we would meet our mamas at the hospital when they arrived and provide hours of labor support - both physical and emotional.
 We also shared call with others back then and we had more freedom of time to provide such support.